Leadership for Impact & Sustainability: Bridging Profit and Purpose

 - Acting as a bridge between profit and purpose

-- Making decisions in the interest of workers, clients, the environment, and future generations
+- Making decisions for the benefit of workers, communities, ecosystems, and future generations

-- Building a brand, a company, a life that the community is proud to claim as their own
+- Building a legacy that the community proudly claims as its own

-The world is catching on.
-Here’s the data to prove it:
+The world is paying attention.
+Here’s what the data shows:

-- 63% of global consumers believe CEOs should lead on societal change — not wait for government (Edelman Trust Barometer, 2024).
+- 63% of global consumers believe CEOs should lead on societal change—not wait for governments (Edelman Trust Barometer, 2024)

-- 91% of business leaders say their company has a responsibility to act on environmental and social issues — yet only 56% have a CSR strategy in place (PwC).
+- 91% of business leaders say their companies must act on environmental and social issues—but only 56% have a CSR strategy (PwC)

-- Across Africa, 93% of executives acknowledge ESG’s importance, but less than 30% report having formal mechanisms for impact (McKinsey).
+- In Africa, 93% of executives acknowledge the importance of ESG, but fewer than 30% have formal mechanisms to track or deliver impact (McKinsey)

-- Globally, over 20,000 businesses have joined the UN Global Compact, aligning with sustainability and human rights principles.
+- Over 20,000 businesses globally have joined the UN Global Compact, aligning their operations with principles of sustainability, justice, and human rights

-Do you consider yourself a visionary leader?
-Or are you a managing someone else’s legacy while denying your own?
+Or managing someone else’s legacy while denying your own?

 Leadership is not a title.
 It’s a daily choice.

-And yes—it starts with me and you, in being the change we seek.
+And yes—it starts with me and you, being the change we seek.

 Comments